Code-Institute-Submissions/braintrain/README.md

 The idea of this project was to create a memory game that would be accessible to people of all ages.

-The user can look through the studio albums, listen to their music, as well as book to see The Beatles live.
+The user can play through endless levels, challenging themselves and improving their memory capability.

 <img src="https://github.com/sykez12/braintrain/blob/9cb351504916edc0b39fcbff21ccd536c0955710/Documentation/amiresponsivebraintrain.png" alt="Amiresponsive">